donaldssh/donaldssh.github.io/_posts/2021/2021-01-03-install-opencv-source-conda.md

 >>> cv2.xfeatures2d.SURF_create()
 <xfeatures2d_SURF 0x7fdfbcdf30f0>
 ```
-In case it is not correctly installed we will see a message like
+In case it is not correctly installed we will the following error
 ```sh
 /src/surf.cpp:1029: error: (-213:The function/feature is not implemented) This algorithm is patented and is excluded in this configuration; Set OPENCV_ENABLE_NONFREE CMake option and rebuild the library in function 'create'
 ```